symfony/ux/README.md

 integrate JavaScript tools into your application.
 For example, want to render a chart with [Chart.js](https://www.chartjs.org/)?
 Use [UX Chart.js](https://github.com/symfony/ux-chartjs) to build the chart in PHP.
-The JavaScript is handled for your automatically.
+The JavaScript is handled for you automatically.

 **That's Symfony UX.**